 Growing up in the 90s, I loved watching my cartoons.
 I remember that I would even guess on my homework simply to watch my cartoons (till Ms. Spears saw right through my BS and told my dad).
-Having watched almost every 90s carton possible on every network, I consider myself an expert on not only dope cartoon shows, but arguing the best 90s cartoon dogs.
+Having watched almost every 90s cartoon possible on every network, I consider myself an expert on not only dope cartoon shows but arguing the best 90s cartoon dogs.

 10. Blue from Blue’s Clues

-My little brother was obsessed with “Blue’s Clues.”
-He had the stuffed animals, blankets, even snag along to that annoying song, and made it a point to find all the clues.
+My little sister was obsessed with “Blue’s Clues.”
+She had the stuffed animals and the blankets, and even sang along to the annoying song.
+She made it a point to find all the clues.
 And while Steve and Blue found clues for the day’s hunt, Blue makes our list because of his pop-culture adoration.
-20 plus years later, this blue canine remains Nick Jr’s most beloved shows–just wished Steve decided to not have a music career.
+20 plus years later, this blue canine remains Nick Jr’s most-beloved shows.

 9. Ren from Ren and Stimpy